IETF-OPSAWG-WG/draft-ietf-opsawg-mud-acceptable-urls/opsawg-mud-acceptable-urls.md

 Useful and needed upgrades to the firmware could add credentials to that service, permitting it to be opened up for more general access.
 The new MUD file would provide for such access, but when combined with the weak security of the old firmware, results in a compromised device.

-While there is an argument that old firmware was insecure and should be replaced, it is often the case that the upgrade process involves downtown, or can introduce risks due to needed evaluations not having been completed yet.
+While there is an argument that old firmware was insecure and should be replaced, it is often the case that the upgrade process involves downtime, or can introduce risks due to needed evaluations not having been completed yet.
-As an example: moving vehicles (cars, airplanes, etc.) should not perform upgrades while in motion.
+As an example: moving vehicles (cars, airplanes, etc.) should not perform upgrades while in motion!
 It is probably undesireable to perform any upgrade to an airplane outside of its service facility.
 The owner of a vehicle may desire to only perform software upgrades when they are at home, and could make other arrangements for transporation, rather than when parked at a remote cabin.
-The situation for medical devices is even more complex.
+The situation for upgrades of medical devices has even more	considerations involving regulatory compliance.

 ### Removing capabilities